Saurophaganax: Previously assigned allosaurid specimens

-The identification of Saurophaganax is a matter of dispute.
+The identification of the allosaurid elements referred to Saurophaganax was a matter of dispute.
 It has been described as its own genus, or as a species of Allosaurus: Allosaurus maximus.
-The most recent reviews of basal tetanurans in 2004 and Carrano et al.'s comprehensive 2012 analysis of Tetanurae accepted Saurophaganax as a distinct genus.
+A review of basal tetanurans in 2004 and Carrano et al.'s comprehensive 2012 analysis of Tetanurae accepted Saurophaganax as a distinct genus.
 Possible Saurophaganax material from New Mexico may clear up the status of the genus.
+In 2019, Rauhut and colleagues noted that the definitive taxonomic placement of Saurophaganax within Allosauroidea is unstable, being recovered as a sister taxon of Metriacanthosauridae or Allosauria, or even as a basalmost carcharodontosaurian.
+Re-evaluation of the assigned specimens in a 2024 reassessment suggested that the referred allosaurid specimens belong to a novel species of Allosaurus, named as Allosaurus anax.